Spirit of Haida Gwaii

-The Spirit of Haida Gwaii is a sculpture by British Columbia Haida artist Bill Reid (1920–1998).
-There are two versions of it: the black canoe and the jade canoe.
+Spirit of Haida Gwaii is a sculpture by British Columbia Haida artist Bill Reid (1920–1998).
+There are three versions of it: the black canoe, the jade canoe, and a full-sized plaster original.
 The black canoe features on Canadian $20 bills of the Canadian Journey series issued between 2004 and 2012.

 Background

 The sculpture was originally created in 1986 as a 1/6-scale clay model, enlarged in 1988, to full-size clay.
 In 1991, the model was cast in bronze.
-This first bronze casting was entitled The Spirit of Haida Gwaii, the Black Canoe and is now displayed outside the Canadian Embassy in Washington, D.C.
-The second bronze casting, entitled The Spirit of Haida Gwaii, the Jade Canoe, was first displayed at the Canadian Museum of History in 1994.
+This first bronze casting was entitled Spirit of Haida Gwaii: The Black Canoe and is now displayed outside the Canadian Embassy in Washington, D.C.
+The second bronze casting, entitled Spirit of Haida Gwaii: The Jade Canoe, was first displayed at the Canadian Museum of History in 1994.
 Finally, in 1996, the Jade Canoe (as it is generally called) was moved to the International Terminal at Vancouver International Airport.

 The original plaster pattern for the sculpture is on display in the main hall of the Canadian Museum of History.

 On 30 April 1996 Canada Post issued The Spirit of Haida Gwaii, 1986–1991, Bill Reid in the Masterpieces of Canadian art series.
-The stamp was designed by Pierre-Yves Pelletier based on a sculpture The Spirit of Haida Gwaii (1991) by William Ronald Reid in the Canadian Embassy, Washington, United States.
+The stamp was designed by Pierre-Yves Pelletier based on a sculpture Spirit of Haida Gwaii (1991) by Bill Reid in the Canadian Embassy, Washington, United States.
 The 90¢ stamps are perforated 12.5 mm × 13 mm and were printed by Ashton-Potter Limited.

 An image of the sculpture features prominently on the reverse of the 2004 edition of the Canadian twenty-dollar bill.
 These bills are no longer issued; a new design entered use in 2012.